OxWearables/wearable-teaching/_posts/2022-11-25-practical-1-device-setup.md

 By going through this practical, we hope that you will learn more about both the promise of but also ethical considerations with using technologies such as wearable cameras and accelerometers for health and social research.
 You might also find it interesting to see how you can use these devices to measure your own activity and begin deploying custom algorithms on your own data.

-Our road map for this week will be: TODO make sure this roadmap is accurate with other researchers
+Our road map for this week will be:

 1. Set up devices and collect your own data.
 2. Extract and annotate wearable camera data.